MARKET SNAPSHOT: Dow On Track For 9th Record In A Row

 Read:American workers are missing out on a big payday, and here's the main reason why (http://www.marketwatch.com/story/american-workers-are-missing-out-on-a-big-payday-and-heres-the-main-reason-why-2017-08-06)

-"Inflation data is probably where the market is most sensitive to a surprise at the moment," said a Deutsche Bank team led by Jim Reid, in a note to clients.
-"Our economists also remind us that as recent Fed statements have emphasized, policy makers will be monitoring near-term inflation trends closely."

-Stocks to watch: Shares of NxStage Medical Inc.(NXTM) soared 25% in thin premarket trade after Germany's Fresenius Medical Care AG & Co.
+Stocks to watch: Shares of NxStage Medical Inc.(NXTM) soared 28% after Germany's Fresenius Medical Care AG & Co.
 KGaA(FRE.XE) said it would acquire the medical-device firm for around $2 billion (http://www.marketwatch.com/story/fresenius-medical-care-to-buy-nxstage-for-2-bln-2017-08-07) to boost its kidney dialysis business.

-Tesla Inc.(TSLA) announced a $1.5 billion.
-The electric-car maker said it would sell senior unsecured debt obligations set to mature in 2025.
-Shares were little changed.
+Tesla Inc.(TSLA) said it would sell senior unsecured debt obligations set to mature in 2025.
+Shares dipped 1%.

 U.S. Secretary of State Rex Tillerson said in a meeting in Manila, Philippines on Monday that North Korea will have to stop launching missiles (http://www.marketwatch.com/story/north-korea-must-stop-launching-missiles-if-it-wants-talks-with-us-says-tillerson-2017-08-07) if it wants to hold talks with the U.S. At the weekend, China agreed to tough new U.N. sanctions (http://www.marketwatch.com/story/north-korea-defiant-as-china-agrees-to-tough-new-un-sanctions-2017-08-06) against North Korea.